arkottke/pyrvt/docs/index.md

 optimized functional form provided by Stafford et al. (2022)[@stafford22] in a [StaffordEtAl22Motion][pyrvt.motions.StaffordEtAl22Motion].

-## Command-line interface
+### Command-line interface

 A command-line interface is provided to convert response spectra to Fourier amplitude spectra, or vice versa.
-This inferface as used by Al Atik et al.
+This interface as used by Al Atik et al.
 (2014)[@alatik14].

+## Citation

+When citing the software reference the [DOI](https://zenodo.org/records/3630729).

+## License

+`pyRVT` is made available under the MIT License.